Gregory B. Searle is a digital computer artist with a Bachelor in Fine Arts

 Simplified Periodic Formula

-of the set for positive exponents, and the outer area for negative
+on the inside of the set for positive exponents, and the outer

 See the Wikipedia articles linked in the Resources

-section for more detail about these two techniques.
+section for more detail about smoothing and period-mapping.

 Here are a few additional resources for more information.